ku-sldg/stairCASE/vm_attest/README.md

 To do:
 * arbitrary communication out of the linux vm
 * arbitrary communication into the linux vm
-* demonstrate comms from vm -> comp1 -> comp2
+* demonstrate comms from vm -> comp1 -> comp2 (done)
-* demonstrate comms from comp1 -> comp2 -> vm
+* demonstrate comms from comp1 -> comp2 -> vm (done)

 Notes:
 It appears as though there can be at most 1 component which communicates with the linux vm.
 That is, a ping to any 192.168.1.xxx address will reach the ping component.

+It appears as though the ID for a virtqueue can be no greater than 100.

 <!--
   Copyright 2019, Data61